daephx/daephx/README.md

 <img align=right width="36%" src="assets\delete.gif"/>
 <div>

+## :space_invader: &nbsp;About Me

 Hello!
-My name is **Damon**,
+My name is **Daemon**, I'm a self taught software engineer.
-We are all on an endless journey to suck less, let's just hope for some fun on the way!
+We are all on an endless journey to suck less, so do your worst!

-here's a few things I'm interested in.

-- ⚗️ Science and how shit work
-- 🎮 Games of all kind
+It should help me improve much faster.

-- 💢 Anime and Manga
+- :alembic: &nbsp;Inspired by science and technological development.\
-- 🤖 Programming and Automation
+- :heartbeat: &nbsp;Passionate for problem solving and automation.\
+- :anger: &nbsp;Corrupted by my love for art and games.\

 <hr/>
 </div>